Neglected tropical diseases: NGO initiatives

 Non-governmental organizations that focus exclusively on NTDs include the Schistosomiasis Control Initiative, Deworm the World, and the END Fund.
-Despite under-funding, many neglected diseases are cost-effective to treat and prevent.
+Despite under-funding, treatment and prevention of many neglected diseases is cost-effective.
 The cost of treating a child for infection of soil-transmitted helminths and schistosomes (some of the main causes of neglected diseases) is less than US$0.50 per year when administered as part of school-based mass deworming by Deworm the World.
 This programme is recommended by Giving What We Can and the Copenhagen Consensus Centre as one of the most efficient and cost-effective solutions.
 The efforts of the Schistosomiasis Control Initiative to combat neglected diseases include the use of rapid-impact packages: supplying schools with packages including four or five drugs, and training teachers in how to administer them.

 Health Action International based in Amsterdam worked with the WHO to get snakebite envenoming on the list of neglected tropical diseases.